 "I either committed a crime or had a crime done to me every day I was in jail.
 Once you go to prison you belong there."
 Socrates Fortlow has done his time: twenty-seven years for murder and rape, acts forged by his huge, rock-breaking hands.
 Now, he has come home to a new kind of prison: two battered rooms in an abandoned building in Watts.
 Working for the Bounty supermarket, and moving perilously close to invisibility, it is Socrates who throws a lifeline to a drowning man: young Darryl, whose shaky path is already bloodstained and fearsome.
 In a place of violence and hopelessness, Socrates offers up his own battle-scarred wisdom that can turn the world around.

-#1 New York Times Bestseller ● A Peacock Original TV Series-Streaming Soon! ● "Gripping."―Oprah.com
+#1 New York Times Bestseller ● A Peacock Original TV Series-Now Streaming! ● "Gripping."―Oprah.com

 ● From Liane Moriarty, the bestselling author of Big Little Lies and Nine Perfect Strangers, comes Apples Never Fall, a novel that looks at marriage, siblings, and how the people we love the most can hurt us the deepest.